At first glance choosing a car seat can be mind boggling!

 Child safety has always been a top priority for KIDDY.
 Our corporate strategy focuses on the research, development and use of high-tech materials, and follows a key objective: to offer children the best possible protection when travelling by car.

 KIDDY therefore welcomes the latest developments and requirements with regards to the testing and safety of child car seats.
+We aim to produce the safest car seats possible.

 All KIDDY car seats and infant carriers meet the ECE R44-04 safety standard which is currently running alongside the new i-Size legislation.
 There are no plans at present for R44-04 to be replaced by i-Size.
 Parents are simply being offered a new additional option when purchasing a suitable child car seat.
 All previous child car seats can and may still be used without issue or risk.
 Manufacturers can also continue to approve products according to ECE R44-04.

 In the future an i-Size seat will need an i-Size car which will have more space for the child, and additional protection built into the vehicle.
 The child seat choice will be determined by how much space there is in the car.
 At present there are only a handful of cars that have been homologated to the i-Size standard.
 All other vehicles since 2011 have got to have Isofix installed (although it is possible to use iSize seats in these cars).
+It will take many years before i-Size cars become the norm here in the UK.

 KIDDY advises that it is important to research your choice of car seat using test results from independent organisations.
 Do not necessarily simply listen to the hype from the 'Marketing Departments' of our competitors.
 A good source for a non-biased opinion for the UK would be the Which?
 Magazine.
 It would be extremely easy to use their website to make a direct overall performance comparison, for the small cost of £1 for a months trial subscription.
 (We have no affiliation with Which?
 Magazine, and get no share of the £1 subscription!)